truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallWGEasyApp.md

 After disabling the OpenVPN services, install the **wg-easy** application.
 Go to **Apps** click on **Available Applications** and locate the **wg-easy** application widget.

-{{< trueimage src="/images/SCALE/22.12/WgeasyAppWidget.png" alt="wg-easy Application Widget" id="1: wg-easy Application Widget" >}}
+{{< trueimage src="/images/SCALE/22.12/WgeasyAppWidget.png" alt="WG-Easy Application Widget" id="1: WG-Easy Application Widget" >}}

 Click **Install** to open the **wg-easy** configuration wizard.

-{{< trueimage src="/images/SCALE/22.12/WgeasyApplicationName.png" alt="Install wg-easy Application Name and Version" id="2: Install wg-easy Application Name and Version" >}}
+{{< trueimage src="/images/SCALE/22.12/WgeasyApplicationName.png" alt="Install WG-Easy Application Name and Version" id="2: Install WG-Easy Application Name and Version" >}}

 Accept the default value or enter a name in **Application Name**.

 Enter the configuration settings.
 Enter the public host name or IP of your VPN server in **Hostname or IP**.

-{{< trueimage src="/images/SCALE/22.12/WgeasyConfigSettings.png" alt="wg-easy Configuration Settings" id="3: wg-easy Configuration Settings" >}}
+{{< trueimage src="/images/SCALE/22.12/WgeasyConfigSettings.png" alt="WG-Easy Configuration Settings" id="3: WG-Easy Configuration Settings" >}}

 If you use or want to protect access to the WG-Easy web UI, enter a password in **Password for WebUI**.